JohnWSweeney/linkedListDemo/README.md

 To find the list's node count, enter:
 > *size*

-To view the list's full contents enter:
+To view the list's full contents, enter:
 > *print*

 To reverse the order of nodes in the list, enter:
 > *reverse*

+### Functions By List Position
+Each class includes functions that operate on nodes specified by the user.
+List positions begin at zero, so the first node position  is 0, the second node position is 1, and so on.

+To delete a node in a specific position in the list, enter:
+> *deleteNodePos position*

+To return a pointer to a node in a specific position in the list, enter:
+> *returnPtrByPos position*

+To return the data of node in a specific position in the list, enter:
+> *returnDataByPos position*

 ## Linked List Applications
-The app includes three interactive linked list applications, including stacks, queues, and a Xilinx FPGA fifo simualtor.
+The app includes three interactive linked list applications, including stacks, queues, and a Xilinx FPGA FIFO simulator.
 To start or stop an application demo, enter:
 > *start listType*

 > *stop*